 Yes.
 There is no requirement in Arizona that requires parties to be legal residents in order to purchase a home.
 However, if you are applying for a loan to purchase the property, then the lender may impose certain conditions before extending a loan.
 If you do not understand your mortgage...Read more »

 Generally, an agent which acts as the agent for both seller and buyer (sometimes referred to as "dual agency") may receive compensation for acting as both seller and buyer.
-However, an agent who is a party to a contract may generally not represent the other party, even though they may still be able...Read more »
+However, an agent who is a party to a contract may generally not represent the other party, even though they may...Read more »

 Generally, both spouses must sign a contract for real property in order to bind the marital community to the terms of the contract.
 This does not necessarily mean that a purchaser may not have a cause of action against the spouse who does sign the contract in the event of a breach.
 It also does not...Read more »